mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

     Primary colors blue and green make the colour cyan Primary colors red and green make the colour yellow

-Because \"colour\" contains no metacharacters the shell would interpret, we don\'t need the single quotes, but we\'re using them to get into the habit.
+Because "colour" contains no metacharacters the shell would interpret, we don\'t need the single quotes, but we\'re using them to get into the habit.
 The egrep commands in this section will use lots of metacharacters.

 ## Indeterminate quantities

-One simple application of regular expressions is to search for \"any number\" of something, or a fuzzy amount such as \"3 to 5\" hyphens.
+One simple application of regular expressions is to search for "any number" of something, or a fuzzy amount such as "3 to 5" hyphens.
 Here are the metacharacters that support this.
 For the sake of simplicity, we\'ll show some in isolation and then use them in some tools.